isontheline/pro.webssh.net/documentation/src/docs/documentation/terminal-state-bar/index.md

 * **Tags**: link the item to one or more connections.
 Read more about [WebSSH Tags](/documentation/help/howtos/link-connections-using-tags/).
 Leave empty (or `*`) to show the item on every connection.
 The default items only exist while your list is empty: once you have a list, a connection that matches none of your tagged items shows just the items that apply to it (system and built-in items always do).
 * **Icon**: the [SF Symbol](https://developer.apple.com/sf-symbols/) displayed before the label.
 The script can change it at every run.
 The icon row shows the symbol name, and in the icon picker a long press (or right click) on any symbol shows its name with a *Copy name* action: handy to find the names a script can return in `icon`, no Mac needed.
 The picker's list mode shows all the names.
 * **Graph**: off by default.
 See [below](#graph).
+* **Network Access**: off by default.
+See [below](#network-access).
 * **JavaScript**: the code executed to compute the item.
 See the [JavaScript API](javascript-api.md) and the [examples](examples.md).

 A script can also colour its item (`tint`), add a badge on the icon or replace the icon with a progress ring: see the [Item Result Object](javascript-api.md#item-result-object).

 ### Graph
 Since WebSSH 32.10, an item can draw a **sparkline** of its last values without any work in the script: WebSSH keeps the last 30 numeric values (the `value` field of the result, or the first number found in the label) and draws a small curve next to the label.
 Three modes: **Off**, **Sparkline** (label + curve) and **Sparkline only** (the curve replaces the label).
 The history lives in memory: it starts again when the bar is restarted or the session reopened.
 When the values barely move (less than 5 %), a flat line is drawn instead of amplifying noise.

+### Network access
+Since WebSSH 32.10 a script can call web services with [`$http`](javascript-api.md#http): a weather service, a status page, your Home Assistant, the API of your monitoring… It also gives items something to show on mosh sessions, where `$ssh.exec` is not available.
+Requests are sent by your device, not by the server.

+Nothing reaches the network unless you allow it, item by item:

+* turn on **Network Access** in the item editor: until then `$http` does not exist for that script;
+* list the **Allowed Hosts** the script may contact, separated by commas: `api.example.com, 192.168.1.10`.
+Use `*.example.com` for a domain and all its subdomains.
+A pasted URL is reduced to its host.
+Any other host is refused, including through a redirect.

+WebSSH never asks anything while the bar is running: a refused request simply returns `null` and writes a warning that the [test panel](#test-your-item) shows live.
+With Network Access on, the item is refreshed every 10 seconds at most (shorter [refresh intervals](#refresh-interval) are not offered), and `eval` and `Function` are disabled in the script so that a downloaded text can never be executed.

+When you **import** items from a file, Network Access is always switched off on the imported items (the host list is kept): open the item, check its script and its hosts, then turn it back on.

 ### Test your item
 Since WebSSH 32.10 you can test an item while you write it, without saving anything.
 The test needs a session that is already open (SSH or mosh, where the State Bar is available): with no open session the test is not offered.